awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 ## Rule action types<a name="rule-action-types"></a>

-The following are the supported action types for a rule:
+The following are the supported action types for a listener rule:

 `authenticate-cognito`
 \[HTTPS listeners\] Use Amazon Cognito to authenticate users\.
 For more information, see [Authenticate users using an Application Load Balancer](listener-authenticate-users.md)\.